Principal biosArthur J. Lidsky | George G. Mathey

 For a downloadable PDF of Arthur Lidsky’s bio, please click here.

-George G. Mathey, a key member of Dober Lidsky Mathey since 1986, became a principal at the firm in 2002.
-Mathey has successfully completed more than 120 college and university planning assignments, including campus planning studies and facility planning studies.
-He brings a particular strength in space utilization, space needs projection (the translation of strategic goals into space requirements), and facility programming.
-While much of his work has been with liberal arts institutions, he has also been involved in numerous international projects over the past decade and collaborated with the firm’s largest research university clients, gaining a broad perspective of a wide range of campus planning and space needs issues.
+George, a key member of the firm since 1986, became a principal at DOBER LIDSKY MATHEY in 2002.
+Over these years, he has participated in more than 175 planning assignments for DLM’s college and university clients.
+Through his work on 60 campus planning studies, and 100 facility planning studies, he has developed a particular strength in space utilization; space needs projection (the translation of strategic goals to space requirements), and facility programming.
+While much of his work is with small liberal arts institutions, George has also been involved in all of DLM’s international projects over the past decade as well as in work with the largest research university clients, gaining a broad perspective of a wide range of campus planning and space needs issues.

-Mathey’s recent projects include campus planning for Belmont Hill School, Carroll College, Cyprus International University, Delgado Community College, Harvard Graduate School of Education, Harvard Department of Athletics, Harvard School of Public Health, Lesley University, Morehouse School of Medicine, and The College of Wooster; space utilization studies for Cornell University; existing space analysis and space needs projection for the Connecticut State University system, Massachusetts College of Art and Design, the Ohio State University, the University of Hong Kong, University of Massachusetts-Lowell, Westfield State University; and facility programming for the sciences at Holyoke Community College, Marist College, Tri-County Technical College, and for the new campus of the American University in Cairo, Egypt.
+A selection of recent projects George has contributed to include: campus planning for Belmont Hill School, Carroll College, Cornell College, Cyprus International University, Delgado Community College, Harvard Graduate School of Education, Harvard Department of Athletics, Harvard School of Public Health, Lesley University, Morehouse School of Medicine, Samford University and The College of Wooster; space utilization studies for Cornell University, and Georgia Tech; existing space analysis and space needs projection for the Connecticut State University system, Massachusetts College of Art and Design, Massachusetts Maritime Academy, the Ohio State University, Rochester Institute of Technology, the University of Hong Kong, University of Massachusetts Lowell, Valdosta State University, Westfield State University; and facility programming for the sciences at Binghamton University, Holyoke Community College, Kuwait University, Marist College, Tri-County Technical College, and for the new campus of the American University in Cairo, Egypt.

 For a downloadable PDF of George Mathey’s bio, please click here.